thomas-03/thomas-03.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I will present a poster presentation on January 16th at the 245th American Astronomical Society meeting!
+I presented a poster on January 16th at the 245th American Astronomical Society meeting!
+My poster can be found <a href='https://aas242-aas.ipostersessions.com/?s=53-04-57-CC-95-B3-44-F6-6E-81-E5-1A-8E-1C-B8-63'>here.
+I was also a Chambliss poster presentation finalist.